ibm-cloud-docs/BlockStorage/faqs.md

 {: #tier-options}
 {: faq}

 Endurance and Performance are provisioning options that you can select for storage devices.
 In short, Endurance IOPS tiers offer predefined performance levels whereas you can fine-tune those levels with the Performance tier.
 The same devices are used but delivered with different options.
-For more information, see [IBM Cloud Block Storage: Details](https://www.ibm.com/cloud/block-storage/details){external}.
+For more information, see [IBM Cloud Block Storage: Details](https://www.ibm.com/cloud/block-storage/details){: external}.

 ## I am unable to upgrade storage.
 What can affect the ability to upgrade or expand storage?
 {: #expand-fail}